CoollLzZ/systeminfo/ReadME.md

 >> C:\Windows\system32> _main.py_
 >
 > Remember...!
 Do not use git bash or powershell for running script.
+> Use Git Bash to clone the code from the remote repository.
-> Always use Administrator command prompt, Because the script is using
+> Always use administrator command prompt to run script, Because the script is using
-> some commands which only executes with Admin privileged cmd.
+> some commands which only executes with command prompt.